datatrail-jhu/00_intro/manuscript/07_rstudio_cloud.md

 ![rstudio.cloud project page](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-12.png)

 You'll first want to title your project.
-Click on 'Untitled Project' at the top and begin typing.
+Click on 'leanpub_project' at the top and begin typing.
 Title it with 'leanpub_project_lastname'.
 So, for example if your last name were Doe, the project would be titled 'leanpub_project_doe'.
 You're ready to get going!

 ![rstudio.cloud project named](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-13.png)